polkadot-developers/polkadot-docs/develop/toolkit/blockchain/spawn-chains/zombienet/write-tests.md

 - **Commands** - instructions or directives executed by the network

 These abstractions are expressed by sentences defined in a natural language style.
 Therefore, each test line will be mapped to a test to run.
 Also, the test file (`*.zndsl`) includes pre-defined header fields used to define information about the suite, such as network configuration and credentials location.

+!!! note
+    View the [Testing DSL](https://paritytech.github.io/zombienet/cli/test-dsl-definition-spec.html){target=\_blank} specification for more details on the Zombienet DSL.

 ## The Test File